A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-Biochemical pathway:* The kinase phosphorylates the substrate, altering its activity and initiating a biochemical pathway.
+• Biochemical pathway: The kinase phosphorylates the substrate, altering its activity and initiating a downstream biochemical pathway.
+Observe the changes in absorbance reflecting this activity.

 Significance: